auth0/docs/articles/extensions/account-link.md

 ## Administration Panel

-:::note
+::: warning
 This feature is available in version 2.0 and up.
 :::

-Want even more customization?
 You can customize your account linking hosted page and widget using the extension administration panel.

-Go to your management dashboard and then go to `Extensions > Installed Extensions > Auth0 Account Link`.
+Go to ** Dashboard > Extensions > Installed Extensions > Auth0 Account Link**.

 ![Dashboard > Extensions > Installed Extensions](/media/articles/extensions/account-link/installed-extensions.png)

 You will be redirected to the admin site.

-Where you can edit the HTML code of your hosted page and change some settings of the account linking widget such as title, logo, color and language.
+There you can edit the HTML code of your hosted page and change some settings of the account linking widget such as title, logo, color and language.

 ![HTML Editor](/media/articles/extensions/account-link/html-editor.png)

-::: panel-warning Be careful with the tags
+::: warning
-Please, do not remove `{{ ExtensionCSS }}`, `{{ CustomCSS }}`, `{{ Auth0Widget }}` or `{{ ExtensionScripts }}` from the HTML code of the site.
+Do not remove `{{ ExtensionCSS }}`, `{{ CustomCSS }}`, `{{ Auth0Widget }}`, or `{{ ExtensionScripts }}` from the HTML code of the site.
 This will cause the extension to not display the account linking widget.
 :::

 ![Widget Settings](/media/articles/extensions/account-link/widget-settings.png)